-The most obvious reason to vacuum on a regular basis is to maintain the aesthetics of your home.
+The most obvious reason to vacuum regularly is to maintain the aesthetics of your home.
 Obviously, regular floor cleaning will minimize unsightly dirt, dust, and other debris from your home.
-Besides keeping your home cleaner, vacuuming can actually increase the life of your carpet, as it can collect particles that would otherwise become trapped in the fiber of your carpet, slowly abrading them over time and causing your carpet to degrade.
+Besides keeping your home cleaner, vacuuming can actually increase the life of your carpet, as it can collect particles that would otherwise become trapped in the fibers, slowly abrading them over time and causing your carpet to degrade.

 Step 1: What Type of Vacuum Should I Get?

 Upright or canister, bagged or bagless, these overall powerhouse floor cleaners actually have plenty of variation within this category, which we'll cover in more detail below.
-These model are plug-in and have a rotating brush head to free trapped particles from carpet, rather than relying on suction alone.
-This type of vacuum cleaner is the best bet for most people, with enough power to clean up the majority of messes on all floor types.
+These models are corded and have a rotating brush head to free trapped particles from carpet, rather than relying on suction alone.
+This kind of vacuum cleaner is the best bet for most people, with enough power to clean up the majority of messes on all floor types.
 These usually have a handful of accessories and a hose that can be used to clean cracks and crevices.
-Prices can be extremely varied, with lower end models retailing for less than $50 and the higher end models selling for over $600.
+Prices can be extremely varied, with lower-end models retailing for less than $50 and the higher-end models selling for over $600.

 These products can be a bit on the heavy side, particularly if you have to climb stairs with them.
 In addition, if you have a very small home or primarily hard floors, you might be just as effectively served by a smaller stick or handheld vacuum, or a good ol' broom and dustpan.
 An all-around vacuum — upright or canister — is what we recommend for typical homes with an average amount of mess.

 These smaller models are much less powerful than their all-around counterparts, with some models even cutting the cord and relying on battery power.
-These vacuums are lighter, more maneuverable, and easier to carry up stairs — the perfect fit for someone renting a room alone or living in a small apartment of house.
-These model may rely on suction alone or have a brush roll in the extractor head to better clean carpets.
-The downside to these is they lack the cleaning power of all-around vacuums and these models don't have the same reputation for durability and warranty of all-around models.
-In addition, battery powered models require you to either be able to clean your house on a single charge or pause for several hours partway through cleaning to let the battery charge and the batteries can wear out after a few years, requiring service or replacement.
+Stick vacuums are lighter, more maneuverable, and easier to carry up stairs — the perfect fit for someone renting a room alone or living in a smaller place.
+These models may rely on suction alone or have a brush roll in the extractor head to better clean carpets.
+The downside to these is they lack the cleaning power of all-around vacuums and they generally don't have the same reputation for durability and warranty.
+In addition, battery-powered models require you to either be able to clean your house on a single charge or pause for several hours partway through cleaning to let the battery charge.
+The batteries can also wear out after a few years, requiring service or replacement.

-This might be a good option if you are renting a single room or want something to augment your existing vacuum to clean up small messes without a lot of fuss.
+This kind of vacuum might be a good option if you are renting a single room or want something to augment your existing vacuum to clean up small messes without a lot of fuss.

 For those that love gadgets, you may want to consider a robot vacuum.
 While these products aren't in the same league as an all-around or stick vacuum when it comes to cleaning abilities, these little robots have some distinct advantages.
 Primarily, they do the work so you don't have to and they can be scheduled to run on a much more frequent basis than you usually vacuum.
-However, you still need to empty the collection bins on a regular basis and a cluttered home will continually trip up your little 'bot, leaving it stuck until you come to its rescue.
-These products are best for someone who hates vacuuming and doesn't do it on a regular basis, someone who keeps a clutter-free home without many stairs or steps around the house, or someone who can't seem to find the time to adequately vacuum.
-For more information on these, take a look at our comprehensive side-by-side comparison of the top robot vacuums here.
+However, you still need to empty the collection bin on a regular basis and a cluttered home will continually trip up your little 'bot, leaving it stuck until you come to its rescue.
+These products are best for someone who hates vacuuming and doesn't do it regularly, someone who keeps a clutter-free home without many stairs or steps around the house, or someone who can't seem to find the time to adequately vacuum.

 Now, we will continue under the assumption that an all-around vacuum is the best fit for you — as they are the main topic of this review and are the best bet for the majority of people.